mejia-dev/programming-language-suggester/README.md

 ## Setup/Installation Requirements
 Option A:
-* Navigate to https://mejia-dev.github.io/programming-language-suggester/ in your browser of choice

-Option B:
 * Clone this repository to your desktop (from the git console, run "git clone https://github.com/mejia-dev/programming-language-suggester.git" without quotes)
 * Navigate to the top level of the directory.
 * Open the index.html file in your browser of choice.

+Option B (not recommended due to known bug):
+* Navigate to https://mejia-dev.github.io/programming-language-suggester/ in your browser of choice

 ## Known Bugs

-* none
+* When viewing the site on GitHub Pages, the frog image color method doesn't work as expected.
+This appears to be due to the fact that GH Pages names the images directory differently ("Images" instead of "img"), which causes a 404 when looking for the overlay image in the relative path "../img/".
+Not sure if there is a recommended way to resolve this issue, so leaving this as-is for the time being.

 ## License